Error bounds for Physics Informed Neural Networks in Nonlinear Schr\"odinger equations placed on unbounded domains: Numerical results

 \subsection{Peregrine breather}

 This is also another example of a solution with nonzero background at infinity for which the numerical approach works in a satisfactory fashion.
-We consider the case of the {Peregrine} breather $B_\text{P}$ described in \eqref{BP}. { Note that in this case there is no extra parameter that builds a family of solutions of the form of \eqref{BP}.} As before, the space region is $[-10,10]$ and the time region $[-2,2]$.
-However, in this case we choose $N_4 = M_4 = 64$ and $N_5=M_5=32$.
+We consider the case of the {Peregrine} breather $B_\text{P}$ described in \eqref{BP}. { Note that in this case there is no extra parameter that builds a family of solutions of the form of \eqref{BP}.} Here, the space region is $[-10,10]$ and the time region {$[-1.5,1.5]$}.
+However, for the Peregrine breather we choose {$N_4 = 128$, $N_5 = 64$, $M_4=M_5=32$} {and 4 hidden layers with 40 neurons each, as equal as in the KM breather case}.
 Our results are summarized in Fig. \ref{fig:7}, where the continuous line represents the exact solution and the dashed line is the solution computed using the proposed PINNs minimization procedure.
 In particular, Fig. \ref{fig:7-1} and \ref{fig:7-2} present respectively the real and imaginary parts of the computed {breather} solution for three different times.

 In Fig. \ref{fig:8}, the evolution of the computed constants $\widetilde A$, $A$, $B$, and the error of the approximation is presented in terms of the number of iterations of the numerical algorithm for the {Peregrine} solution.
-Figs. \ref{fig:8-1}-\ref{fig:8-2}-\ref{fig:8-3} and \ref{fig:8-4} are in agreement with the description already found in the previous cases.
+Figs. \ref{fig:8-1}-\ref{fig:8-2}-\ref{fig:8-3} and \ref{fig:8-4} are in agreement with the description already found in the solitonic and 2-solitonic cases.

 Table \ref{tab:iters-Peregrine} summarizes the elapsed time and the evolution through the iterations of the associated norms of the difference between the exact and the approximate solutions in the case of the Peregrine breather.
-The time interval in these cases is $[-2,2]$, and the space interval is $[-10,10]$.
+The time interval in these cases is {$[-1.5,1.5]$}, and the space interval is $[-10,10]$.
 These norms are computed using \eqref{Sprime-error},\eqref{LpW1q-error} and \eqref{LinfH1-error} with uniform weights equal 1, and uniform $N_\text{test}$ and $M_\text{test}$ given by 100.
-As a conclusion, from Table \ref{tab:iters-Peregrine} we deduce that, during the numerical computations all the norms involved in Theorem \ref{MT} decreased to a value of order $10^{-2}$ and it takes around 1 minute 20 seconds.
+As a conclusion, from Table \ref{tab:iters-Peregrine} we deduce that, during the numerical computations the norms {$L_t^\infty H^1$ and $\mathcal C'$} involved in Theorem \ref{MT} decreased to a value of order $10^{-1}$, {while the norm $L^p_t W^{1,q}_x$ has order $10^{-2}$} and it takes less than 1 minutes {30} seconds.
 Note in this case the convergence is slower than in the previous solitonic and KM breather cases.